 This page offers versions of our free leaflets to view online or download.

-A selection of articles about grief and how bereavement affects people is available on Cruse Bereavement Care's UK website.
+A selection of articles about grief and how bereavement affects people is available on Cruse Bereavement Support's UK website.

 Leaflets for adults

 A leaflet with information about Cruse on the Isle of Man and how we can help you.

 An 18-page booklet to help you in bereavement, with information about what you might be feeling, how you can take care of yourself, how as a friend or relative you can help others in their bereavement, looking to the future, and about how to help bereaved children and young people.

 A six-page leaflet to help you when someone close to you may have died in sudden and/or traumatic circumstances.
 You may have witnessed the death, or the deaths and injury of others.
 This leaflet explains some common reactions and sources of help.

 A guide to the emotions commonly experienced during the grief of bereavement.
 A basic, helpful introduction to bereavement, whatever the circumstances.